 It was almost 20 days and more than 300 kilometers of walking, begging, enjoying, connecting, getting surprised, experiencing acute compassion and witnessing miracles.
 We’re quite close to the grand city of Udaipur.
 We had just taken a nice cold bath in a sanctum.
 Although that was the first place where we were asked money but later when Yogesh Mathuria told the caretakers about our mission, they happily agreed to help us for free.
 This was the first time I experienced a pinch in my heart but I took it in a positive way.
 I forgot about it in a while, after this great lunch they offered us.

 On the way, I met this man of substance.
 He was from a very typical clan of the vagabonds.
-This clan belong to the desert rich area of Rajasthan.
-There life is a travel and they keep walking all around the country in search for greener and better life.
+The clan belongs to the desert rich area of Rajasthan.
+Their life is a travel and they keep walking all around the country in search of greener and a better life.
 I had a little idea about them but I never had an actual encounter with one.